Identifying the structure of La3Ni2O7 in the pressurized superconducting state

 {\it Results and Discussions} -- Raman spectra of a La$_3$Ni$_2$O$_7$ single crystal measured within the $ab$-plane at pressures up to 32.7~GPa are presented in Fig.~\ref{fig:2}.
-At ambient pressure, the spectrum for the $Amam$ space group exhibits two primary peaks at 350~cm$^{-1}$ and 570~cm$^{-1}$, along with several weaker features, consistent with previous reports~\cite{Wen2024,Li2025d,Meng2024}.
-Under increasing pressure, the Raman peaks shift to higher wavenumbers due to lattice compression and broaden progressively, as expected.
-Above 3.1~GPa, the systematic evolution of the Raman peak at 287~cm$^{-1}$ signals the onset of a progressive structural transition.
-A more pronounced transformation occurs at 14.5~GPa and above, where the spectra show a marked renormalization of phonon modes and the disappearance of the modes at 286, 408, and 582~cm$^{-1}$, clearly indicating a structural phase transition coincidental with the emergence of superconductivity (See supplementary Fig. S1).
+At ambient pressure, the spectrum for the $Amam$ space group exhibits three primary peaks at 350~cm$^{-1}$, 538~cm$^{-1}$, and 570~cm$^{-1}$ (see Supplementary Fig. S2), along with several weaker features, consistent with previous reports~\cite{Wen2024,Li2025d,Meng2024}.
+As the pressure increases to 12.2 GPa, the Raman peaks shift to higher wavenumbers due to lattice compression and broaden progressively, as expected.
+A new phonon mode emerges at 284~cm$^{-1}$ (marked by $\blacktriangledown$) above 3.1 GPa, indicating a change of structural symmetry.
+Another pronounced transformation occurs at 14.5~GPa, where the spectra show a marked renormalization of phonon modes and the disappearance of the primary peaks at 286, 408, and 600~cm$^{-1}$, clearly indicating a structural phase transition coinciding with the emergence of superconductivity (Fig.~\ref{fig:2}).